Learning Trajectory-Word Alignments for Video-Language Tasks: TW-BERT

 \textbf{Video-text Contrastive (VTC)~\cite{ALPRO, all-in-one, objectawareVP, BridgeFormer, MILES, Frozen}.} As detailed in Section~\ref{sec:approach}, VTC contrasts the outputs of two single-modal encoders to pull close their embedding space to help the subsequent cross-modal encoder build more robust vision-language associations.
-It contains both the coarse-grained (Eq.~\eqref{equ:Lc}) and fine-grained (Eq.~\eqref{equ:Lf}) terms:
+Suppose $s_{ij}$ denotes the similarity score of the $i$-th video and the $j$-th text, for each video and text, we calculate the softmax-normalized video-to-text and video-to-image similarity as:

+where $\tau$ is a learnable temperature parameter.
+Let $y^{v2t}(V)$ and $y^{t2v}(X)$ denote the ground-truth one-hot similarity.
+This loss contains two symmetric parts, where the left term forces the $i$-th text embedding to be close to the $i$-th video embedding compared with the other texts and the right term has a similar effect:

 In the implementation, we follow~\cite{Align} to use the momentum queue as a continuously-evolving teacher to provide more negative samples.